 A: Under HIPAA regulations, if PHI is disclosed or accessed in an inappropriate manner, typically an investigation will take place to determine if a breach has occurred.
 A breach will result in notification to the affected individual(s).

 The UMHS Compliance Office is responsible for receiving complaints alleging violation(s) of HIPAA’s Privacy and Security Rules, and for investigating and resolving these allegations.
 (See UMHS Policy 01-04-317, “Breach of Unsecured Protected Health Information,” and UMHS Policy, 01-04-385, “Receiving and Resolving Privacy Complaints.”)

 The UMHS Compliance Office works closely with the Health System Legal Office (HSLO) in determining if a breach has occurred.

 Q: What resources are available to learn more about patient privacy matters?

 A: The following resources are available to assist with general privacy inquiries: The Office for Civil Rights (OCR), at http://www.hhs.gov/ocr/privacy/hipaa/understanding/index.html.

 OCR is the federal agency that oversees and enforces HIPAA’s Privacy and Security Rules.

 The UMHS Compliance Office, at http://www.med.umich.edu/u/compliance/.

 The University of Michigan, including UMHS, takes the privacy of its patients seriously.
-Please contact the Compliance Office at (734) 615-4400 or the Health System Legal Office at (734) 764-2178 if we can provide additional information.
+Please contact the Compliance Office at (734) 615-4400 or the Office of the Vice President and General Counsel at (734) 764-2178 if we can provide additional information.

 1 Notice of Privacy Practices.
 See http://www.uofmhealth.org/protecting-your-privacy-hipaa; http://benefits.umich.edu/forms/hipaa_notice.pdf